keithalewis/math/vs.md

 commutative group operation $(x,y)\mapsto x + y$, $x,y\in V$,
 $a\in\RR$ and $x\in V$, that satisfy the properties in the above exercises.

-This abstract definition allows us to consider vector spaces other than $\RR^n$.
+The abstract definition allows us to consider vector spaces other than $\RR^n$ and clarify essential properties.

 __Exercise__. _Show $x + x = x$ implies $x = \bm{0}$ if $x$ is an element of a vector space_.